AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 Composes an email to the people tagged with the selected tag.

 Format: `mail <tag>`
+* `tag` must only contain alphanumeric characters and no space or special character is allowed.

 Output: The message "Here is the list of emails:
 `email1`,`email2`,`email3`..." will be shown, where `email1` is the